Myth 1: Find your air conditioning technician on Craigslist.

 A programmable thermostat permits the temperature to be changed from a mobile device so you can easily adjust the temperature cooler before returning home, so your home is cool and comfy when you get home.
 This decreases your energy throughout the day, as well as reducing your cooling bills.

 Myth 7: Always running ceiling fans will help keep your home cool.

-Myth 8: Where the thermostat is installed doesn’t matter.
+Myth 8: It doesn’t matter where the thermostat is installed.

 Myth 9: Excessively lowering your thermostat will help it cool more speedily.

 Turning your air down lower may only make your air conditioning system work longer, it won’t get cooler any faster.
-If your thermostat is says 77, but you really would be more comfortable at 75, then set it on 75 and it will work until it reaches that temperature.
+If your thermostat is says 77, but you really would be more comfortable at 75, then set it on 75 and it will work until it cools to that temperature.
 Decreasing the thermostat to 73 won’t make it cool to 75 any faster, and it will result in your system running longer, wasting money and energy.